GEMINI-Medicine/DFC-risk-model/predict_risk.md

 # splines = knot locations for restricted cubic splines for continuous predictors
 ```

-### Random Survival Forest for Competing Risks (RSFCR)

-…

-## Generating predictions on new data
+# Generating predictions on new data

-The model objects can be used to generate predicted risk scores on new
+The model object can be used to generate predicted risk scores on new
 data (and subsequently evaluate model performance - see section below).

 **For more information on relevant predictor variables and how they are